 Attorney General Drew Edmondson, who hasn’t decided yet whether to run for governor, is in the early fundraising lead for the 2010 gubernatorial race.

+Other candidatesAskins reported raising $115,995 in the reporting period.
+Her report shows she transferred $3,912 from her past campaign and spent $29,591, giving her $90,316 on hand.
+Fallin, R-Oklahoma City, raised $108,566 in the reporting period and spent $14,513, according to her report.
+She reported having $94,052 on hand.
 State Sen. Randy Brogdon, who announced his gubernatorial bid April 18, reported raising $22,700.
 He transferred $7,384 from his previous campaign and spent $325, giving him $29,759 on hand, according to his report.

+What do candidates say?Edmondson, elected attorney general in 1994, said he "felt very good” about what he’s raised.
 "We worked hard this quarter and raised a good deal of money, far short of what we need,” he said.